piyusharorawork/via/README.md

 ## TODO

+- Simple Video Player tool (takes video url and plays it in website , supports local storage)
+- Remove audio from video (context menu)
+- Resize video (video url , resolution)
 - Extract clip from video for a range of frames
+- Moment Testing
+- Extract image with resolution
+- Exporter tool store

 - Convert Frames to video
 - Extract frames of video
+- Settings for extension for various env variables
+- Better env management so only those env are required whose functionality is used
+- Anything that starts with /Users/piyusharora must be in env variable
+- copy file url to have caching to increase
+- extract image with

 # Video analyser tool